-- This is a two year programme and includes three distinct rotations through different areas of Innovative Medicines and Early Development, providing a broad exposure to multiple areas of basic and applied scientific research.
+- This is a two year programme and includes three individual eight-month placements through different areas of Innovative Medicines and Early Development, providing a broad exposure to multiple areas of basic and applied scientific research.

 - You'll be encouraged to make a real contribution to our projects from day one.
 So you'll find yourself involved in the design and development of new products leading to the next generation of life-saving medicines, right from the start of your career.